MicrosoftDocs/dynamics-365-project-operations/articles/procurement/pending-vendor-invoices.md

 ms.author: sigitac
 ---

-# Purchase non-stocked materials using Pending vendor invoice document
+# Purchase non-stocked materials using a pending vendor invoice

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-As company procures non-stocked materials, it's cost can be immediately recorded against the project.
-For example, Contoso Robotics US is performing equipment renewal project and needs software licenses.
-These licenses are procured from third party vendor.
+As a company procures non-stocked materials for a project, the costs can be immediately recorded against the project.

-Accounts payable clerk using Dynamics 365 Finance records pending vendor invoice document and attributes license cost directly against equipment renewal project.
+For example, Contoso Robotics US is performing an equipment renewal project and needs software licenses.
+These licenses are procured from a third-party vendor.
+Using Dynamics 365 Finance, the Accounts payable clerk records a pending vendor invoice document and attributes the license costs directly against the equipment renewal project.

+> [!IMPORTANT]
-**!Note Review and apply required configurations as described in [Enable non-stocked materials and pending vendor invoices | Microsoft Docs] (configurematerials_nonstocked.md) in your environment before using functionality described in this article.
+> Before you use the functionality described in this topic, review and apply the required configurations.
+For more information, see [Enable non-stocked materials and pending vendor invoices](configure-materials-nonstocked.md).

-## Post project related pending vendor invoice document
+## Post a project-related pending vendor invoice

-Pending vendor invoices can be recorded in Accounts payable > Invoices > Pending vendor invoices.
+Pending vendor invoices can be recorded on the **Pending vendor invoices** page (**Accounts payable** > **Invoices** > **Pending vendor invoices**).

-1. Create a new invoice by using New button.
+1. Go to **Accounts payable** > **Invoices** and select **New**.
-2. Select the vendor in Invoice account field.
-Fill in vendor invoice identification in the Number field.
+2. In the **Invoice account** field, select a vendor and in the **Number** field, enter the vendor invoice identification.
-3. Add a line to vendor invoice.
-In Item number field select non-stocked item purchased from the vendor.
-Note that Procurement category based vendor invoice lines cannot be recorded against the project.
+3. Add a line to vendor invoice and in the **Item number** field, select the non-stocked item purchased from the vendor.

+    > [!NOTE]
+    > Vendor invoice lines that are based on a procurement category can't be recorded against the project.

-4. Fill in quantity purchased.
-System will default Unit price based on non-stocked item price configuration.
-Verify total amount and other required details on the line
+5. Add the quantity purchased.
+The system will populate the unit price based on non-stocked item price configuration.
-5. In line details open Project tab:
+6. Verify the total amount and other required details on the line.
-    a.
-Select Project ID this item will be recorded to.
+7. On the line details, on the**Project** tab, select the ID of the project that this item will be recorded to.
-    b.
-Optionally select Activity number, update project category and line property.
+8. Optional - Select the activity number, and update project category and line property.
- 6. Post pending vendor invoice.
-Upon posting, system will record:
+9. Post pending vendor invoice.
+When the invoice is posted, the system records:

-    a.
-Vendor balance amount
+    - The vendor balance amount.
-    b.
-Sales tax amount.
+    - The sales tax amount.
-    c.
-Cost against the project will be recorded to Procurement integration account.
+    - The cost against the project is recorded to procurement integration account.
-    d.
-Project actual transaction in Dataverse.
-This transaction will be further processed using [Project Operations Integration journal](https://docs.microsoft.com/en-us/dynamics365/project-operations/project-accounting/project-operations-integration-journal) Posting this journal will move amount from Procurement integration account to project cost account.
+    - The project actual transaction in Dataverse.
+This transaction is further processed using the [Project Operations Integration journal](../project-accounting/project-operations-integration-journal.md).
+Posting this journal moves the amount from the procurement integration account to t project cost account.